DarinaLuch/se-toolkit-hackathon/README.md

 - Browse individual articles grouped by topic
 - Bookmark articles to read later
 - Digest history — browse past digests
-- Works with mock data (no NewsAPI key needed to try it)
+- Works with NewsAPI
-- LLM-powered via Qwen proxy (OpenAI-compatible) or Anthropic/OpenAI keys
+- LLM-powered via Qwen proxy

-### Not yet implemented 🔜
-- "Explain this like I'm 5" mode per article
-- Email/scheduled delivery
-- Bias detector
-- User accounts (currently uses browser session ID)

 ## Usage

 1. Open the app at `http://your-vm-ip:3000`
-2. In the sidebar, select the topics you care about and click **Save & Refresh**
+2. In the sidebar, select the topics you care about and click **Find News**
+3. You can read the latest news on selected topics, click 🔖 to save any you want to read later
-3. Click **Generate Today's Digest** — the AI will summarize today's top articles
+5. Click **Generate Today's Digest** — the AI will summarize today's top articles
-4. Browse articles below, click 🔖 to save any you want to read later
-5. Click **History** to revisit past digests
+6. Click **History** to revisit past digests
+7. Click **Saved** to read saved news

 ## Deployment